dfreilich/summaries/CleanCode.md

 > How do I write good functions?
 When I first write functions, they come out long and complicated, with a suite of unit tests that cover every line of code.
 I massage and refine that code, splitting out functions, changing names, eliminating duplication.
 I shrink the methods and reorder them.
 Sometimes I break out whole classes, all the while keeping the tests passing.

 ## Chapter 4: Comments
+Comments are a necessary evil, compensating for our failure to express ourselves in code.
+Comments lie, because programmers can't realistically maintain them.
+Code changes and evolves, and all too often, comments don't change with them.

+Some guidelines:
+* Comments don't make up for bad code
+* Explain Yourself in code &rarr; Instead of explaining what a boolean check does, wrap it in a function that explains it, and use that instead.
+* TODO comments are sometimes reasonable.
+But scan through them regularly, and eliminate the ones you can.
+* Amplification &rarr; Comments can sometimes amplify an otherwise innocuous command (for example, explaining why `trim()`ing a String is critical)
+* Javadoc/Godocs in APIs &rarr; These are important to have, but must be kept carefully.
+Requiring every function to have a doc tends to cause wasteful clutter, however.
+* Delete commented out code
+* Avoid HTML comments.
+* TMI &rarr; Don't put interesting historical discussions into your comments.

+All too often, comments can be wrong, copy-paste errors, or just mess up with the code.
+Restrict what you can.

 ## Chapter 5: Formatting
 ## Chapter 6: Objects and Data Structures
 ## Chapter 7: Error Handling